Squarespace Review (2025) — The Key Pros and Cons to Consider

 Now, while some users will appreciate this level of control over both their mobile and desktop sites, the problem with it is that you end up having to manage two versions of your website, which can mean more work and complexity.

-In use I found that making relatively minor changes to the desktop version of a page quite often messed up the mobile version — resulting a lot of toggling between the two versions, and additional editing work.
-Being honest about it, I prefer the way Squarespace’s old editors used to seamlessly update the mobile versions of your site automatically for you — I’m not sure that the flexibility provided by Squarespace’s mobile site editor offsets the extra work it generates.
+In practice, I found that making relatively minor changes to the desktop version of a page quite often messed up the mobile version — resulting a lot of toggling between the two versions, and additional editing work.

-And oddly, when testing the mobile site editor in Squarespace, I couldn’t find a way to hide elements — something that would arguably be the most useful aspect of this level of control over your mobile site (for the record, Wix and Webflow both facilitate this).
+And oddly, when testing the mobile site editor in Squarespace, I couldn’t find a way to hide elements — probably the most useful aspect of having two separate editors, and something that key competitors Wix and Webflow both provide.

 Images